-For most foreign visitors, Mahabaleshwar’s prime appeal is its location mid-way between Mumbai and Goa, but it holds enough good hiking trails to keep walkers here for a few days, with tracks through the woods to waterfalls and assorted vantage points overlooking the peaks and plains.
-One enjoyable route – along which you may well not see another soul – is the three-kilometre forested walk along the Tiger Path bridleway to Mumbai Point, which starts around 1km southwest of the bus stand opposite the Hotel Sathar, just south of the Christian cemetery.
+For most foreign visitors, Mahabaleshwar’s prime appeal is its location midway between Mumbai and Goa, but it holds enough good hiking trails to keep walkers here for a few days, with tracks through the woods to waterfalls and assorted vantage points overlooking the peaks and plains.
+One enjoyable route – along which you may well not see another soul – is the 3km forested walk along the Tiger Path bridleway to Mumbai Point, which starts around 1km southwest of the bus stand opposite the Hotel Sathar, just south of the Christian cemetery.
 The sunset panoramas from here can be breathtaking.
 If there’s a group of you, you could rent a boat out on the Venna Lake, 2.5km north of town, though it’s not as peaceful a pastime as you might think.
-Otherwise, the main activity in town is to amble up and down the animated pedestrianized main bazaar (Dr Sabne Road) – which with its chip shops, amusement arcades and popcorn stands bears a passing resemblance to an English seaside resort – and graze on the locally grown strawberries and other fruits for which the town is famous.Read More
+Otherwise, the main activity in town is to amble up and down the animated pedestrianized main bazaar (Dr Sabne Road) – which with its chip shops, amusement arcades and popcorn stands bears a passing resemblance to a British seaside resort – and graze on the locally grown strawberries and other fruits for which the town is famous.Read More

-An hour’s bus ride away from Mahabaleshwar, the seventeenth-century fort of PRATAPGADH stretches the full length of a high ridge affording superb views over the surrounding mountains.
+The seventeenth-century fort of PRATAPGADH stretches the full length of a high ridge affording superb views over the surrounding mountains.
 Reached by a flight of five hundred steps, it is famously associated with the Maratha chieftain, Shivaji, who lured the Mughal general Afzal Khan here from Bijapur to discuss a possible truce.
 Neither, it would seem, intended to keep to the condition that they should come unarmed.
 Khan attempted to knife Shivaji, who responded by killing him with the gruesome wagnakh, a set of metal claws worn on the hand.
 Modern visitors can see Afzal Khan’s tomb, a memorial to Shivaji, and views of the surrounding hills.